davidmcnamee/python-macros/README.md

 I like to think of Python as:
 * runtime code can talk to runtime code (normal)
 * type checking code can talk to type checking code (normal)
-* type checking code can talk to type runtime code (e.g. dataclasses)
+* type checking code can talk to runtime code (e.g. dataclasses)
 * ...but runtime code can't talk to type hinting code

 ^ macros fill the gap on that last missing step